-In contrast, with contracts between 2 businesses the courts are generally far more reluctant to imply terms, for the simple reason that businesses are expected to be in a better position to negotiate, may well have taken legal advice and partly as a matter of legal policy.
-Certainly, the bigger the businesses involved in a contract the less likely a court will be to interfere.
+With contract disputes between 2 businesses the courts are generally far more reluctant to imply terms, for the simple reason that businesses are expected to be in a better position to negotiate, may well have taken legal advice before finalising the contract and partly as a matter of legal policy.
+Certainly, the bigger the businesses involved in a contract the less likely a court will be to interfere in the dispute.
 Having said this, the law may imply terms if necessary to create business efficacy or where the parties have acted in a way which has clearly indicated a change to the terms originally agreed.

 Another way in which terms may be implied by law is, where a contract is silent or unclear on certain issues, whether there are clear standards relating to that issue found in similar contracts within the industry, sector or type of business dealing in question.
 An example might be construction contracts where there are clearly defined industry standards for certain contractual issues.

 A very common mistake is with a commercial or contract dispute is to assume that, having a contract in writing is the whole story and that, if the other party does not stick to the written contract, you will almost certainly succeed with a breach of contract claim.

 Contracts get varied in any number of ways – such as where the parties do not stick to the terms, by subsequent conversations or communications by email, or by a course of dealings inconsistent with the original terms or waiver of a breach.

 It is common for a defendant to a breach of contract claim to raise an allegation that the contract was varied and all too easy to say there was a verbal conversation to change the terms.
 At the very least, this can cause delay and mean it will be very difficult, for example to get a summary judgment from the court, since evidence of an alleged verbal variation would have to be tested by cross examination at trial.

 Right to terminate the contract – fundamental or repudiatory breach